 Balance Rail Felts$13.00

-These small round white felts are not only used to set key level and height but also used to separate wood of key from wood base of rail.
+These small round white felts are not only used to set key level and height but also to separate wood of key from wood base of rail.

 The function of the balance rail felts are to support each individual key, setting the height and keeping the action both level and quiet.
-In order for the felt to perform its job it must be the proper size and density.
+In order for the felt to perform its job, it must be the proper size and density.

-Installing new felts and shims will allow you to properly set your key height, which is paramount.
+Installing new felts (and shims) will allow you to properly set your key height, which is paramount.
 You can't fix a house with a cracked foundation and the same can be said of electric pianos.
 It is imperative to begin at the key bed and make your way up; this is how any true professional begins the job.

-Good for Rhodes and Wurlitzer pianos except for MK 2 with plastic keys*.
+These balance rail felts are compatible with Rhodes and Wurlitzer pianos except for MK 2 with plastic keys*.

 *Non plastic key MK 2 pianos use strips of felt on the front rail which can be kept or changed to individual felts.